OpenEvalProject/evals/manuscripts/elife-07253/v2/manuscript.md

 To investigate the role of sterol binding, we made a non-sterol-binding mutant by mutating a conserved glycine residue in the C-terminal helix predicted to interact with the omega-1 loop (Figure 1B and Figure 2—figure supplement 1B).
 Replacing G1205 in Ysp2p with alanine, threonine and arginine successively reduced the ability of Ysp2S2 to rescue AmB-sensitive growth (data not shown).
 Mutating the equivalent residue in Lam4S2 (G1119R) completely inhibited sterol binding in vitro (Figure 4—figure supplement 1D), showing that this residue is indeed critical.
 Substitution of this G → R mutated domain abolished rescue of AmB sensitivity by Ysp2p (Figure 4D), supporting a correlation between Ysp2p function and sterol binding by Ysp2S2.
 We next tested if the AmB-sensitive phenotype of ∆ysp2 cells could be rescued by a heterologous StART domain with very little sequence similarity to Ysp2S2, as was previously done for PITP/Sec14 (Skinner et al., 1993).
 For this we expressed StART domains of human MLN64 (sterol-specific), PCTP (phosphatidylcholine-specific) and CERT (ceramide-specific) (Figure 1B and Figure 1—figure supplement 2B).
 The StART domain of MLN64 produced significant rescue, but the StART domains of PCTP and CERT did not (Figure 4E).
 This strongly supports the idea the function of Ysp2p resides in its interaction with sterol, rather than a specific protein–protein interaction.

-## Ysp2p function correlates with the ability of its StART-like domain to reach across ER-PM contacts
+### Ysp2p function correlates with the ability of its StART-like domain to reach across ER-PM contacts

-Without its C-terminus, Ysp2p loses both targeting and function (
+Without its C-terminus, Ysp2p loses both targeting and function (Figure 3—figure supplement 2 and Figure 4C).
+To examine the importance of anchoring further, we used the AmB resistance assay to determine the role of intracellular localization of Ysp2S2 by anchoring it to the cytoplasmic face of different organelles (Figure 5A).
+Ysp2S2 activity was completely inhibited when anchored to either mitochondria or the vacuole.
+It was slightly activated by anchoring throughout the ER, and greatly activated by anchoring either to ER-PM contacts (with Ysp2CT) or to the PM as a whole.
+Thus, Ysp2S2 is activated by anchoring to either side of ER-PM contacts, especially to the contacts themselves, but inhibited by anchoring elsewhere.

 ![Figure 5.](https://cdn.elifesciences.org/articles/07253/elife-07253-fig5-v2.jpg)

 **Figure 5.:** (A) Anchoring at different locations.
 AmBs growth of ∆sip3 cells transformed with plasmids weakly expressing (YSP2 promoter) Ysp2S2-RFP(dimeric) followed either by nothing (cytoplasmic) or by anchors for specific sites: vacuole (Nyv1p, all), mitochondria (Tom6p, all), own anchor (Ysp2 1249–1438), generic ER (Scs2: 220–244), and plasma membrane (PM) (Sso1p, all).
 WT and ∆sip3 cells carrying empty plasmids were included as controls.
 (B and C) Varying the length of the linker.
 AmBs growth of ∆ysp2 cells carrying an empty plasmid or weakly expressing (YSP2 promoter) Ysp2S2 anchored to the ER by the TMD of Scs2 (residues 226–244) with intervening linkers of 5, 10, 40, 71 or 103 residues.
 Cells in B were grown on plates with moderate AmB (63 ng/ml AmB).
 In C, cells with 40, 71 and 103 aa linker constructs were grown at higher stringency (125 ng/ml AmB).
 Diagrams indicate the variable sites for each experiment in blue.
-Equal cells were plated, as shown on control plates (Figure 5—figure supplement 1).DOI: http://dx.doi.org/10.7554/eLife.07253.017
+Equal cells were plated, as shown on control plates (Figure 5—figure supplement 1).

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/07253/elife-07253-fig5-figsupp1-v2.jpg)

-**Figure 5—figure supplement 1.:** (A) and (B): Cells from parts A and B of Figure 5 were also plated on control plates (no AmB) to indicate whether the cell number was equal throughout.DOI: http://dx.doi.org/10.7554/eLife.07253.018
+**Figure 5—figure supplement 1.:** (A) and (B): Cells from parts A and B of Figure 5 were also plated on control plates (no AmB) to indicate whether the cell number was equal throughout.

 Ysp2p is anchored to the ER membrane, which at contact sites is separated from the PM by a gap of ∼30 nm (range 15–60 nm) (West et al., 2011).
 This distance is large compared to the size of the StART-like domain itself (diameter 2.5 nm).
 While Ysp2p may act to extract or sense ER sterol, that is, function in cis, we wondered if its function requires it to act in trans by reaching across ER-PM contacts.
 Since unstructured peptide chains can extend up to 0.38 nm per residue (Pillardy et al., 2001), a linker between Ysp2S2 and a TMD anchor would need to be ≥40 aa to allow Ysp2S2 to cross the minimal 15 nm gap.
 We expressed constructs with Ysp2S2 linked to the generic ER anchor by unstructured linkers of varying length.
 Linkers of up to 10 aa (≤4 nm) completely inhibited Ysp2S2.
 In contrast, YspS2 was active when the linker was 40 aa (≤15 nm) or longer (Figure 5B).
 More stringent testing, achieved using a higher concentration of AmB, showed that the 40 aa linker was only partially active, and that Ysp2S2 with linkers of 71 aa (≤27 nm) and 103 aa (≤39 nm) was progressively more active (Figure 5C).
 This suggests that Ysp2p is only active when its StART-like domain can reach across the ER-PM contact to the other side.

-## Elimination of Ysp1p, Ysp2p and Sip3p slows transport of exogenously supplied sterols to the ER
+### Elimination of Ysp1p, Ysp2p and Sip3p slows transport of exogenously supplied sterols to the ER

 We have shown that (i) Ysp2p is localized to puncta in the cER, (ii) Ysp2p can bind ergosterol via its StART-like domain, (iii) the function of Ysp2 and related genes can be partially rescued by an evolutionarily distant sterol transfer domain, and (iv) expression of Ysp2p variants can rescue the AmB-sensitivity of ∆ysp2 cells only when the StART-like domain is attached to a linker capable of spanning the ER-PM contact distance.
 Thus Ysp2p is positioned either to mediate sterol exchange between the ER and PM at a MCS or to act as a sterol-sensor that transmits information on lipid composition/organization between the ER and PM.
 Although we know less about the other members of the yeast StART-like family, we have established that Sip3p and Ysp1p localize to peripheral ER puncta and have overlapping functions, so we are interested in these other proteins alongside Ysp2p.

 First we measured the anterograde transport of ergosterol between the ER and PM (Georgiev et al., 2011).
 This is a direct transport assay that measures the appearance in the PM of a pulse of radiolabelled ergosterol generated in the ER.
 We metabolically labeled cells with [3H-methyl]-methionine for 4 min and either stopped the reaction immediately or chased the cells in excess unlabelled methionine for 15 min.
 At both time points we measured the ratio of radioactive ergosterol to total ergosterol (specific radioactivity, or SR) in purified PM fractions (SRPM) and in unfractionated extracts (SRcell).
 The amount of newly synthesized sterol in the PM was expressed as the relative specific ratio (RSR) = SRPM: SRcell.
 At long time points (90 min) RSR typically tends to 1, but even by the end of the pulse, RSR was 0.38 (s.d.
 0.035, n = 5) in wild-type cells, which is similar to values achieved previously (Georgiev et al., 2011).
 RSR increased to 0.61 (s.d.
 0.072, n = 5) after 15 min chase.
 Deletion of YSP2 alone produced no significant change in traffic during the pulse or after the chase (0.33 and 0.63, range for both ±0.032, n = 2).
 This results rules out that Ysp2p is the sole transporter of sterol between ER and PM.
 However, because the assay has a rapid first phase (pulse period >t1/2), we cannot determine whether loss of Ysp2p causes a partial defect that would be undetectable in our protocol.

-To test for more subtle effects that Ysp2p and homologs might play in sterol transport, we deployed two assays to measure the transport of exogenously supplied sterols (DHE and cholesterol) from the PM to the ER (
+To test for more subtle effects that Ysp2p and homologs might play in sterol transport, we deployed two assays to measure the transport of exogenously supplied sterols (DHE and cholesterol) from the PM to the ER (Georgiev et al., 2011).
+Both assays require cells to be permissive for sterol uptake, which was achieved for DHE by reversibly inducing hypoxia (Georgiev et al., 2011), and for cholesterol by using upc2-1 strains (Crowley et al., 1998).
+Key mechanistic steps that generate the eventual read-out of the assays are the insertion of sterol into the PM (requiring the ABC transporters Aus1p and Pdr11p), non-vesicular movement from PM to ER, and esterification at the ER requiring the ACAT enzymes Are1p and Are2p (Figure 6A) (Raychaudhuri et al., 2006).

 ![Figure 6.](https://cdn.elifesciences.org/articles/07253/elife-07253-fig6-v2.jpg)

 **Figure 6.:** (A) Diagram of retrograde traffic pathway for exogenous sterols.
 Apart from the hypothesized sterol transfer protein (double headed arrow), other steps include insertion into the PM by ABC transporters Aus1p and Pdr11p, and esterification in the ER by ACAT enzymes Are1p and Are2p prior to storage in lipid droplets (LD).
 (B) Retrograde traffic of DHE in four single delete strains of the yeast StART-like family were compared to wildtype controls.
 DHE ester formation was followed by HPLC during redistribution of DHE away from the PM.
 (C) Retrograde traffic of cholesterol in wildtype and two delete strains (∆ysp2 and ∆sip3) as determined from esterification of cholesterol added exogenously.
-Strains were created in a WPY361 (upc2-1) background to allow cholesterol uptake.DOI: http://dx.doi.org/10.7554/eLife.07253.019
+Strains were created in a WPY361 (upc2-1) background to allow cholesterol uptake.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/07253/elife-07253-fig6-figsupp1-v2.jpg)

 **Figure 6—figure supplement 1.:** (A) ACAT activity producing sterol esters was measured in microsomes prepared from cell homogenates of the indicated strains over a 20 min period.
 Activity was marginally increased in ∆ysp1 and ∆sip3 cells.
 (B) Ergosterol was measured in PM fractions obtained by sucrose gradient centrifugation of lysates from the indicated strains.
 PM ergosterol was not significantly changed in ∆ysp1, ∆ysp2 and ∆sip3 strains compared to wild-type.
 (C) The proportion of total cellular sterol that partitions into detergent–insoluble complexes was measured.
-This was unaltered in ∆ysp1, ∆ysp2 and ∆sip3 strains compared with wild-type cells.DOI: http://dx.doi.org/10.7554/eLife.07253.020
+This was unaltered in ∆ysp1, ∆ysp2 and ∆sip3 strains compared with wild-type cells.

 We first assayed the rate of DHE esterification in wild-type cells and single delete strains.
 DHE was loaded into the PM under hypoxic conditions and transport was initiated by exposing the cells to air.
 DHE esterification commenced after an initial lag period of 1 hr that was common to all strains tested.
 The rate of DHE esterification was reduced by ∼40–50% in all of ∆ysp1, ∆ysp2 and ∆sip3 cells, but not affected by ∆lam4, ∆lam5 or ∆lam6 (Figure 6B and data not shown).
 We next assayed cholesterol import in the upc2-1 strain background.
 The use of this background avoided the lengthy hypoxic induction used for DHE uptake, and because cholesterol is poorly tolerated in the yeast PM its flux through the import pathway leading to esterification is more rapid than for DHE (Li and Prinz, 2004).
 Compared with the upc2-1 parental strain, the rate of cholesterol esterification was reduced by 30–35% in both ∆ysp2 and ∆sip3 single deletes (Figure 6C).
 This indicates that similar defects exist for retrograde traffic of both exogenous sterols we tested.